 “The purpose of education is to enable the mind, to fire the imagination, to fortify the will, and to quicken the initiative for life.”

 There are now over 1,000 Steiner Schools and 1,600 Kindergartens worldwide.
 Many schools continue through to secondary level.
-In Ireland, there are over 10 Steiner Waldorf Kindergartens, 4 primary schools (3 of which are supported by the Department of Education) and 1 secondary school.
-Schools are often called Steiner Waldorf because the first school was founded in 1919 in the Waldorf Astoria factory in Stuttgart, Germany.
+In Ireland, there are over 10 Steiner Waldorf Kindergartens, 7 primary schools (3 of which are supported by the Department of Education) and 1 secondary school.
+Schools are often called Steiner Waldorf because the first school was opened in 1919 in the Waldorf Astoria factory in Stuttgart, Germany.

 In our daily practice we:

 - Emphasise nature-based play and education, strengthening the child’s connection to nature

 - Take account of the needs of the whole child – academic, physical, emotional and spiritual

 - Deliver the Irish curriculum, in a creative and integrated way